It is a muscular organ about the size of a closed fist. It was in the chest, slightly to the left of the center.

 Our heart beats 100,000 times a day, pushing 5,000 gallons of blood through our body every 24 hours.
 It provides blood rich in oxygen and nutrients to our tissues and eliminates waste.

 As the heart contracts, it pumps blood throughout the body.
-It carries deoxygenated blood to the lungs where it is loaded with oxygen and discharges carbon dioxide, a waste product of metabolism.
+It carries deoxygenated blood to the lungs, loaded with oxygen, and discharges carbon dioxide, a waste product of metabolism.

-The heart, blood and blood vessels combined are known as the circulatory system.
-An average human has about 5 liters of blood, which is pumped constantly throughout the body.
+The heart, blood, and blood vessels combined are the circulatory system.
+An average human has about 5 liters of blood constantly pumped throughout the body.

-In this article, we will explain the structure of the heart, how it pumps blood around the body and the electrical system that controls it.
+This article will explain the heart’s structure, how it pumps blood around the body, and the electrical system that controls it.